American Sign Language/English Interpreting

 Interested in learning more about Deaf culture?
-Want to become fluent in American Sign Language for a job as an interpreter?
+Want to gain American Sign Language skills for a job as an interpreter?
 Do you enjoy being exposed to other cultures and communities?
 Then studying American Sign Language/English Interpreting at Mount Aloysius might be the right path for you.

 Program Highlights